-Firstly, the quantity effect stands out, as expected: the higher the income, the higher the expenditures and consequently the higher emissions the per household or individual.
-This result is consistent with findings in Ivanova et al. (2016),whereby "elasticities suggest а significant robust and relationship between households' expenditure and their environmental impact".
+Firstly, the quantity effect stands out, as expected: the higher the income, the higher the expenditures and consequently the higher the emissions per household or individual.
+This result is consistent with findings in Ivanova et al. (2016),whereby "elasticities suggest robust and significant relationship between households' expenditure and their environmental impact"68.

-Subject to the assumptions and the uncertainty drivers detailed in our companion Whitepaper, the disproportionate associated emissions, and consequently negative climate impact, of higher income households is clear.
+Subject the to assumptions the and uncertainty drivers detailed in our companion Whitepaper, disproportionate the associated emissions, and consequently neaative climate impact, of higher income households clear.